doomemacs/themes/README.md

 Optional features:
 + Dimming of non-file buffers to visually distinguish file buffers from temporary or special buffers.
-+ A simple [neotree] theme that follows after Atom's file drawer.
++ A [neotree] icon theme that follows after Atom's file drawer.
 This requires the fonts in [all-the-icons] to be installed.
 + Highlighting of the current line number (requires `nlinum` and `hl-line-mode`).